 The Card of the Day: Death

 Only the fearless little child in the foreground holds a flower up to death.
 Children don't get scared of change the way adults do...
 Children don't fear death, because they don't understand a fear of "the great beyond".....
-Actually, they were just there!
-Why be afraid of a realm of infinite joy, reunion, relief, rebirth, and laughter?
+They were just there not too long ago!
+Why be afraid of a realm of infinite joy, reunion, relief, rebirth, peace, and laughter?

 Look closely at the background of the Death card...past the river...way up in the distance where the two towers form a gate.
 A realm of light lies beyond, represented as either a rising or setting sun.
 Whether it is rising or setting sun is unimportant...for as the sun setting here it is simultaneously rising somewhere else.
 Is that a "shining city" illuminated in the sun's radiance?

-Fearing change is as foolish as fearing the Death card itself...it's only a symbol printed on a piece of pressed cardboard!
-And yet symbols have the power to place us in direct confrontation with what we are most resistant to.
-Those big things we know we need to change in our lives, but are afraid to.
-Being in denial, and avoiding making necessary changes sets you up for a rude awakening.
+Overcoming your fear of change is the requirement of this card.
+Powerful symbolism, as appears on the Death card, has the power to place us in direct confrontation with what we are most resistant to.
+Being in denial, and avoiding making necessary changes, sets you up for a rude awakening.
 Why put yourself through that?
-Don't you realize it's all going to work out, and be alright?
+However, if you cooperate with your current changes all will be alright.

-Today, don't fear your changes...they are occurring as a better you is being born.
+Today, don't fear your changes...they are occurring as a better you is being reborn.